arXiv/arxiv-docs/about/brand_use.md

 * If the allotted space in your application is **between 15px and up to 39px in width**, use our [small logomark](https://cornell.box.com/s/cleq2ex1wra4sfsj94tlqrw9z5oecg6b).
 * At sizes **smaller than 15px** in width, do not use any arXiv branding element.

-If you have questions, or need a different color (single color or for a dark background) or file extension please reach out to nextgen@arxiv.org with your request and include a link to your application.
+Have questions?
+Need a different color?
+Please reach out to nextgen@arxiv.org with your request and include a link to your application.

 All pixel width dimensions refer to device independent pixels (aka css pixels).